CoLRev-Environment/colrev/INSTRUCTIONS.md

 - The pipeline propagates search results from the individual search outputs (`data/search/YYYY-MM-DD-search_id.bib`) to the `data/references.bib` to the `data/screen.csv` to the `data/data.csv`.
 To reset the analyses, each of these files can be deleted.
+- The pipeline maintains the **chain of evidence** by identifying individual search results by their *hash_id*.
+At the end of the search process, each entry (containing one or many *hash_ids*) is assigned a unique *citation_key*.
+At this stage, the *citation_key* can be modified.
+It is recommended to use a semantic *citation_key*, such as "Webster2002" (instead of cryptic strings or random numbers).
+Once a *citation_key* progresses to the screening and data extraction steps, it should not be changed (this would break the chain of evidence).

 - The pipeline relies on the principle of *incremental propagation of changes*.
 When updating data at any stage in the pipeline and rerunning the scripts,
   - existing records in the subsequent files will not be changed
   - additional records will be processed and added to the subsequent file